diwangs/Tempus.jl/README.md

         - Compute `paths = routing_protocol(new_topology, src, dst)` -> collect reducible paths
             - Ignoring `p_state`
         - Wait until reducible paths has been collected
-            - We're using Yen's algorithm to collect all paths (merge with the previous steps)
+            - We're using Yen's algorithm to collect all paths (merge with topology enumeration)
         - Compute the probability for a certain combination of paths in the list (previous section)
             - Ignoring components that are not in the paths
         - Combine using additive rule